yamathon/LP3THW/README.md

 Ignore the exercises, I typed them exactly out of the book.

-You can see what I did for the study drills and the notes too.
+If you're interested, you can read what I did for the study drills and notes.

 Todo: